-The information contained in this Calendar is correct at the time of going to press.
+The information contained in this Calendar is correct at the time of publication.
 The Auckland University of Technology reserves the right to make alterations to the information and requirements detailed in the Calendar without prior notice if necessary.
-For the latest information visit our website at http://www.aut.ac.nz/calendar

 This Calendar outlines the regulations and requirements for the qualifications offered by The Auckland University of Technology.

 Every applicant is advised to obtain a copy of the Postgraduate Handbook, Faculty Handbook or Study Guide that relates to the specific qualification for the proposed study in order to be informed about any particular requirements that may apply.